Gender pay gap in sports: Surfing

 The World Surf League (WSL) has altered the prize money structure and announced that female and males athletes would be paid the same amount of prize money from 2019 season in all the range of events that WSL controlled.
 This announcement also says that equal prize money campaign will also be managed to introduce to the second-tier surfing matches.

 Professional surfing remains currently organized globally by the World Surf League (WSL), the governing body that took over from the Association of Surfing Professionals (ASP) in 2014.
 The WSL, in addition to the ASP, has faced criticism for its focus on the male surfer.
 At the highest level of the sport, there are 18 spots for women versus 36 for men, a gender imbalance that can be observed in major qualifiers worldwide.
 Similar to other professional sports, debate has arisen around distributing equal prize money.
-In 2016, initiatives to address the gender pay gap in surfing, and the women’s purse and earnings increased significantly.
-Under this new rule, the men’s purse is $551,000 USD (split between 36 surfers), and the women’s purse is $275,500 USD (divided among 18 surfers).
+In 2016, initiatives to address the gender pay gap in surfing, and the women's purse and earnings increased significantly.
+Under this new rule, the men's purse is US$551,000 (split between 36 surfers), and the women's purse is US$275,500 (divided among 18 surfers).

 Padel

-World Padel Tour, the world's leading professional padel competition announced equal prize money for male and female players in March 8, 2022.
+World Padel Tour, the world's leading professional padel competition announced equal prize money for male and female players on March 8, 2022.

+Boxing

+Despite organizations like USA Boxing donating over $100,000 for marketing and promotion to raise awareness and improve the reputation of amateur boxing at all levels and over $420,000 to build women's boxing programs nationally.
+The sport remains predominantly male-dominated.
+According to Claressa Shields' promoter, Dmitriy Salita, TV and streaming deals are 10 to 20 times more lucrative for male boxers than for their female counterparts.
+While male boxers can earn around $3 million per fight, top female fighters have only recently begun to earn seven figures per match, with many still making significantly less.

+Women in boxing have demonstrated their ability to sell out large arenas, as exemplified by Katie Taylor and Amanda Serrano.
+On October 15, 2022, Shields fought in London, winning by unanimous decision after a full 10 rounds on Britain's first all-female card, defeating Savannah Marshall in a sold-out arena.
+She continues to advocate for the fight of women's boxing, including equal pay, fight time, and television coverage.